fenago/ai-techniquest-practice/Instructions/Exercises/01-analyze-images.md

 3. On the resource page, select **Delete** and follow the instructions to delete the resource.

-## More information

 In this exercise, you explored some of the image analysis and manipulation capabilities of the Azure AI Vision service.
 The service also includes capabilities for detecting objects and people, and other computer vision tasks.

-For more information about using the **Azure AI Vision** service, see the [Azure AI Vision documentation](https://learn.microsoft.com/azure/ai-services/computer-vision/).